Despite being hundreds of years old, Romeo and Juliet still packs a punch and is able to include several key themes throughout the play.

 In Elizabethan, England love was associated with feminity.
 We see this reoccurring throughout the play as Romeo is unable to fight Tybalt because he believes his love for Juliet has made him effeminate.

 The laws of the state suggest that fighting between the two houses are prohibited and yet we see those laws flouted by Mercutio and Tybalt in the name of their own honor and then Romeo in the name of revenge.
 We also see Juliet going against her father’s wishes to marry the man she loves.
 All of these decisions seem to have dire consequences.

 There are several vital moments that make up the play.
 These are key because they move the plot towards its ending.

-Tybalt kills Mercutio which leads to himself being killed by Romeo which results in Romeo being banished.
-This is the chain of events that leads Juliet to come up with her plan to fake her own death that tragically backfires.
+- Tybalt kills Mercutio which leads to himself being killed by Romeo which results in Romeo being banished.
+This is the chain of events that leads Juliet to come up with her plan to fake her own death which tragically backfires.

 - Capulet promises Juliet to Paris.
 This forces Juliet to take action that eventually leads to her demise.

 - Juliet plans to fake her death so she can be with Romeo.
 On the face of it, this is a good plan unfortunately it is badly executed.

 - Balthazar tells Romeo that Juliet is dead.
 This leads Romeo on a mission to be with her and end his own life.

 - Romeo and Juliet die.
 Tragically if Juliet had woken a few minutes earlier or if Romeo’s fight with Paris had lasted longer then this end might not have played out.
 This really shows the nature of fate in this play.